bump-sh/docs/src/_help/organizations/organization-access-management.md

 ### How to setup SSO

-To activate SSO for your organization, [contact our support team](mailto:hello@bump.sh) with the email of the member of your team responsible for SSO connection.
+To enable SSO for your organization, [contact our support team](mailto:hello@bump.sh) with the email adress of your team member responsible for the SSO connection.

 You'll receive a WorkOS invitation link.
 The setup workflow is guided step-by-step by WorkOS.
 The configuration step for your identity provider depends on the [specific provider](https://workos.com/docs/integrations) you are using.